phpearth/PHP.earth/index.md

     <div class="large-4 columns">
         <h5 style="color:red"><i class="fa fa-circle-thin"></i> no infected urls!</h5>
         <p>
-            Infected urls are softly removed, that means we will hide the topic and respond on the topic to inform you, that your shared link was infected by a virus, trojan or lemmings.
-After 3-6 hours, the topic will be finally removed.
+            Infected urls or topics opened by Facebook Apps or viruses without your knowledge are deleted and your account is not removed right away.
+If the unwanted postings continue we remove your account as well from the group.
         </p>
     </div>
 </div>
 <div class="row">
     <div class="large-12 columns" style="margin-top:16px; margin-bottom:16px; text-align:center;">
-            have a good time at our group and don't be shy to ask your question,
+            have a good time at our group and don't be shy to ask your question.
     </div>
 </div>
 <div class="row">